-Whether it is about keeping up with the Tokyo 2020 games or share your Olympics and Paralympics experience, here is what you need to know about access to public Wi-Fi around Tokyo and other Wi-Fi options to always stay connected during your travel.
+Whether it is about gathering information for your stay in Tokyo or sharing your best experiences in Japan, here is what you need to know about access to public Wi-Fi around Tokyo and other Wi-Fi options to always stay connected during your travel.

 BY Karolina Höglind